yongbinfeng/DeepMETStudies/README.md

 `PdfToCdf_njets_pt.py` will take the pdfs from the fit, convert it to cdfs and save all of them into the ROOT files.
 It also allows to do the Gaussian Kernel Smoothing from the original histograms instead of the fitting, which can be used as one source of systematic uncertainties.

-`MakePlots_sys_new_njets.py` is the final plotting script: plot the data-MC comparisons pre/post corrections, and do the systematic variations and plot the uncs.
+`MakePlots_Z.py` is the final plotting script: plot the data-MC comparisons pre/post corrections, and do the systematic variations and plot the uncs.

+`MakePlots_W.py` functions the same way as `MakePlots_Z.py`, except it runs on samples in W signal region.
+Thus it is very slow, since we have more than 10 million W->munu events after the lepton id and kinematic selection in 2016...